 Images of “Tiger” Thyagarajan:

-Field in Normandy where Tiger’s RAF typhoon aircraft crashed
+Field in Normandy where Tiger’s RAF typhoon aircraft crashed on August 25th, 1944.

 The Soldier – Poem by Rupert Brooke – Quoting the same, my fathers words for his uncle “In that Rich Earth, a Richer Dust Concealed”